gijsvanhoutum/trec/README.md

 Video4Linux.

 ## Gallery

-An example screenshot of TREC capturing the integrated camera of a laptop.
-The MLPG video codec with a resolution of 320x180 pixels at 15 frames per second (FPS) is selected (Many options are possible normally)
+Two example screenshots are displayed below.
+The **left** screenshot displays TREC capturing the integrated camera of a laptop.
+The MLPG video codec with a resolution of 320x180 pixels at 15 frames per second (FPS) is selected (Many options are possible normally).
+The **right** screenshot displays TREC capturing a recorded video of an additive manufacturing process, Directed Energy Deposition (DED), to be specific.
+Thevideo is played back at 90+ FPS.

 <p align="center">
   <img alt="Light" src="icons/screenshot_player.png" width="45%">